CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

 ## Summary

-In this lab you have covered the following:
+In this lab, you have completed the following:

 - Embedded a Power BI report using App Owns Data embedding
 - Integrated the Q&A feature in Power BI for natural language queries